norbert-acedanski/ciphers/README.md

         - __key__ - shuffled Latin alphabet with one of the letters removed,
         - __character_that_was_replaced__ - self-explanatory,
         - __character_that_was_replaced_with__ - self-explanatory.
-18. Script should print the result to the terminal.
+19. Script should print the result to the terminal.

 # Planned Ciphers:

 - Beaufort Cipher
-- columnar_transposition_cipher_decoding
 - autokey_cipher_decoding
 - Porta Cipher
 - Running Key Cipher